-In an epifluorescent microscope the excitation light, in this case from the mercury lamp, passes through the objective lens on the way to illuminating the sample, rather than passing first through the sample.
+In an epifluorescent microscope the excitation light passes through the objective lens on the way to illuminating the sample, rather than passing first through the sample.
 A filter between the objective and the camera separates out the excitation light from emitted light.
 Most of the excitation light is actually transmitted through the specimen and therefore it is only any reflected excitatory light which reaches the objective together with the emitted light.
 This method therefore gives an improved signal to noise ratio.

 A number of products are available which have been developed for cell culture use and are optimised for imaging with inverted microscopes.
 Suitable products can be obtained from Ibidi, Thermoscientific and PAA.

-For training in use of the machine or any advice in this area please contact Dr Nicola Green
+For advice in this area please contact Dr Nicola Green

 - Confocal Imaging